 1-2.
 Introductory Inorganic Chemistry.-Analysis of the fundamental principles and facts of Chemistry and their application to specific problems; a critical study of the preparation, properties and analysis of the more common elements and their compounds.
 Designed for science majors.
+Problems involve chiefly the concept of proportion.
 No credit for one semester only.

 8 hours.
-(Johnson and Mosher) \ M. W. F., 8:40 or 10:30.
+(Johnson and Carpenter) M. W. F., 8:40 or 10:30.
 Lab., M. or T. afternoon.

-6. Qualitative Analysis.
-(II).-A continuation of the analysis begun in Chemistry 2.
+6. (II).
+Qualitative Analysis.-A continuation of the analysis begun in Chemistry 2.
 Recommended for Chemistry majors and premedical students.
 Prerequisite, Chemistry 2 or registration therein.

 2 or more hours.
-(Mosher)
+(CARPENTER)

 11-12.
-Second Year College Chemistry.-The purpose of this course is to give the student a better understanding of the general principles and laws of the science by applying and testing them in a quantitative way in laboratory and problem work, and to develop accurate laboratory technique.
+Quantitative Analysis.-The purpose of this course is to give the student a better understanding of the general principles and laws of the science by applying and testing them in a quantitative way in laboratory and problem work, and to develop accurate laboratory technique.
 No credit for one semester only.
-Prerequisite.
-Chemistry 2 or its equivalent.
+Prerequisite, Chemistry 2 or its equivalent.
+Use of logarithms is essential.

-10 hours.
-(Mosher)
+10 hours (CARPENTER)

 T. Th., 9:35.
-Lab., M. W. F. afternoons.
+Lab., M. W. F., afternoons.

 51 and 52.
-Advanced Quantitative Analysis .- A continuation of the analysis begun in Chemistry 12.
+Advanced Quantitative Analysis.-A continuation of the analysis begun in Chemistry 12.
 Scientific German may profitably follow in the second semester.
 Prerequisite, Chemistry 12.

 2 or more hours each semester.
-(Mosher)
+(CARPENTER)

-Organic Chemistry .- A study of the compounds of carbon.
+61-62.
+Organic Chemistry.-A study of the compounds of carbon.
 No credit for one semester only.
 Prerequisite, Chemistry 2 or its equivalent.